-The YPG must decide whether to hand Afrin over, even if partially, to the Assad regime, stay and fight in the hope that the international community intervenes, or withdraw east of the Euphrates.
-Yet withdrawing will not reduce Turkey's angst, as Erdogan repeatedly threatens that after Afrin, Turkey will clear all 'terrorists' from Manbij and east of the Euphrates to the Iraqi border and beyond.
+The YPG/YPJ/SDF withdrawal from Afrin, with the pledge to fight an insurgency throughout the district, will not reduce Turkey's angst.
+Erdogan continues to threaten that after Afrin, Turkey will clear all 'terrorists' from Manbij and east of the Euphrates to the Iraqi border and beyond, where TSK is already on the ground fighting PKK.